dhessing/dhessing.github.io/about.md

 was 10 years old.
 I like functional programming and Clojure in particular, but a good Python list comprehension can make me very happy as well.

-I usually do front and backend work, but I am currently doing a course on [Machine Learning](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009) from Udacity.
+I usually do backend and frontend work, but I am currently doing a course on [Machine Learning](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009) from Udacity.